matt-harvey/dailycashmanager/user_guide/Transactions.rst

 Split transactions
 ------------------

-Sometimes you will have a transaction in which a given side of the transaction involves multiple accounts or envelopes.
-For example, you might spend 100.00 at the department, but perhaps 10.00 of the 100.00 is spent on "Food", and the other 90.00 is spent on "Clothes".
-You can reflect this using the split transaction feauture.
-Click the *Split* button, at the right of the row in the transaction that you want to split, and it will split into two rows.
-You can then split it into even more rows by clicking *Split* again; or you can remove a row if you change your mind, by clicking *Unsplit*.
-If required, both side of the transaction can be split.
-For example, you might pay for 40.00 of the 100.00 you spend at the department store using cash, and the remaining 60.00 using your credit card.
+Sometimes you will need to record a transaction one "side" of which involves multiple accounts or envelopes.
+For example, suppose you spend 100.00 at a department store in a single transaction, but 10.00 of the 100.00 is spent on food and the other 90.00 is spent on clothes.
+You can reflect this using the *split transaction* feature.
+Click the *Split* button, at the right of the row in the transaction that you want to split, and that row will be split into two.
+In this example, you would split the *Envelope* side of the transaction into two rows, one for your "Food" envelope, and the other for your "Clothing" envelope.

+You can split a transaction into even more rows by clicking *Split* again; or you can remove a row if you change your mind, by clicking *Unsplit*.

+If required, both sides of a transaction can be split.
+Continuing with our example, you might pay for 40.00 of the 100.00 at the department store using cash, and the remaining 60.00 using your credit card.
+In this case, you would split the *Account* side of the transaction into two rows, one for your "Cash" account and the other for your "Credit card" account, as well as splitting the *Envelope* side into "Food" and "Clothing".

-When a given side of the transaction is split, a separate amount box becomes available for each side of the transaction.
-The amounts entered in all the rows for that side need to sum to the same amount as the total transaction amount entered at the top of the transaction panel.
-You can enter the amount in all the amount boxes manually; however, we see below, under `Handy shortcuts`_, that there are often faster ways to populate the amount boxes, than entering the number manually.
+When a given side of a transaction is split, a separate amount box becomes available for each row in the split.
+The amounts entered in the rows for that side need to sum to the same amount as the total transaction amount entered at the top of the transaction panel (so, in our example, they would need to sum to 100.00).
+You can enter the amount in each amount box manually; however, you will see below, under `Handy shortcuts`_, that there are often faster ways to populate the amount boxes, than entering the number manually.

 Handy shortcuts
 ---------------